alhussein-jamil/Neural-Machine-Translation-Bahdanau/README.md

 https://arxiv.org/abs/1409.0473v7

 ## Installation
-Try installing using the install.bat other wise follow the general proceedure.
+Try installing using the install.bat other wise follow the general proceedure for conda, but same works for pyenv venv etc.

 ```
 conda create -n mlaproject python=3.10 -y